-The conduct of human, economic and environmental measures necessary to re-establish the normal pattern of life of individuals, families and communities affected by an emergency, including:
+"the conduct of any measures (such as human, economic and environmental measures) taken during or after an emergency, being measures necessary to assist the re-establishment of the normal pattern of life of individuals, families and communities affected by the emergency and includes–

-- the restoration of essential facilities and services
+(a) the restoration of essential facilities and services; and

-- the restoration of other facilities, services and social networks necessary for the normal functioning of a community
+(b) the restoration of other facilities, services and social networks necessary for the normal functioning of a community; and

-- the provision of information, material and personal needs
+(c) the provision of information, material and personal needs; and

-- support to assist the recovery of business.
+(f) support to assist the recovery of business."